phantasm66/mtarep/README.md

 - Schedule the mtarep/collector.rb to run every 15 minutes via cron or other scheduling process (see below for details)
 - Browse to a http://hostname:port combination that resolves to what you specified in the mtarep-thin.yml configuration file

-You should adjust the scheduling interval for mtarep/collector.rb according to the size of your data, number of MTAs, size of maillogs, etc. Just keep in mind the time it will take each collector run to complete.
+Please adjust the scheduling interval for mtarep/collector.rb according to the size of your data, number of MTAs, size of maillogs, etc. Just keep in mind the time it will take each collector run to complete.
 Mtarep will safely terminate any currently running collector process it detects before it's run begins so there's no overlap in jobs.